LEAMgroup/leam.simmap/leam/simmap/README.txt

     >>> browser.getLink('Add new').click()

 Then we select the type of item we want to add.
-In this case we select 'simmap' and click the 'Add' button to get to the add form.
+In this case we select 'SimMap' and click the 'Add' button to get to the add form.

-    >>> browser.getControl('simmap').click()
+    >>> browser.getControl('SimMap').click()
     >>> browser.getControl(name='form.button.Add').click()
-    >>> 'simmap' in browser.contents
+    >>> 'SimMap' in browser.contents
     True

 Now we fill the form and submit it.

-    >>> browser.getControl(name='title').value = 'simmap Sample'
+    >>> browser.getControl(name='title').value = 'SimMap Sample'
     >>> browser.getControl('Save').click()
     >>> 'Changes saved' in browser.contents
     True

 And we are done!
-We added a new 'simmap' content item to the portal.
+We added a new 'SimMap' content item to the portal.

-Updating an existing simmap content item
+Updating an existing SimMap content item
 ---------------------------------------

 Let's click on the 'edit' tab and update the object attribute values.

     >>> browser.getLink('Edit').click()
-    >>> browser.getControl(name='title').value = 'New simmap Sample'
+    >>> browser.getControl(name='title').value = 'New SimMap Sample'
     >>> browser.getControl('Save').click()

 We check that the changes were applied.

     >>> 'Changes saved' in browser.contents
     True
-    >>> 'New simmap Sample' in browser.contents
+    >>> 'New SimMap Sample' in browser.contents
     True

-Removing a/an simmap content item
+Removing a/an SimMap content item
 --------------------------------

-If we go to the home page, we can see a tab with the 'New simmap Sample' title in the global navigation tabs.
+If we go to the home page, we can see a tab with the 'New SimMap Sample' title in the global navigation tabs.

     >>> browser.open(portal_url)
-    >>> 'New simmap Sample' in browser.contents
+    >>> 'New SimMap Sample' in browser.contents
     True

-Now we are going to delete the 'New simmap Sample' object.
-First we go to the contents tab and select the 'New simmap Sample' for deletion.
+Now we are going to delete the 'New SimMap Sample' object.
+First we go to the contents tab and select the 'New SimMap Sample' for deletion.

     >>> browser.getLink('Contents').click()
-    >>> browser.getControl('New simmap Sample').click()
+    >>> browser.getControl('New SimMap Sample').click()

 We click on the 'Delete' button.